 Leslie has proven to be an absolute force in the trial bar with more experience trying complex commercial cases than any other young trial lawyer in Dallas.
 In 2013 alone, Leslie helped clients win seven, eight, and nine-figure jury verdicts—including the largest commercial verdict in the nation in 2013.
 She has not lost a civil jury verdict in her career, and every verdict has been a complete victory for her clients, including:

-- $130.3 million verdict on behalf of client against Mercedes-Benz for fraud (March 2013—two-week jury trial in Cameron County)
+- Fraud verdict against Mercedes-Benz featured in National Law Journal’s Big Money Wins (March 2013—two-week jury trial in Cameron County)

-- “Take-nothing” jury verdict on seven claims against her client seeking $13 million in damages for breach of contract, trade secret violations, and tortious interference; and a verdict awarding $11 million to her client on its antitrust counterclaim (after treble damages and fees).
-(November 2013—two-week jury trial in Dallas County)
+- “Take-nothing” jury verdict on seven claims against her client seeking $13 million in damages for breach of contract, trade secret violations, and tortious interference (November 2013—two-week jury trial in Dallas County)

 - $5.5 million judgment on behalf of her client for fraud and breach of contract (December 2013—two-week jury trial in Dallas County)

-- Judicial dissolution of partnership on behalf of her client and jury verdict for breach of fiduciary duty, breach of contract, and theft against former partner—resulting in “divorce” of major partnership at DFW Airport concessions, recovery of $2.8 million in attorneys’ fees, multi-million dollar damages award to her client’s allied partner, and complete victory for her client (June 2014—six-week jury trial in Dallas County)
+- Judicial dissolution of partnership on behalf of her client and jury verdict for breach of fiduciary duty, breach of contract, and theft against former partner—resulting in “divorce” of major partnership at DFW Airport concessions and complete victory for her client (June 2014—six-week jury trial in Dallas County)

 - Complete defense verdict on claims of breach of contract and fraud against her client; and a verdict awarding damages and attorneys’ fees to her client on its counterclaim (August 2015—six-day jury trial in Dallas County)